3. Proposal Approval & Submission

 The second page of the form is the "Routing and Approvals for Completed Proposal."
 Signatures are required from the PI, other committed personnel such as co-PIs or Faculty Associates, and the department chair(s) and college dean(s) of the PI and any other committed personnel.
 Depending on the scope of the project other approvals (see below) may be necessary.
 All of the required approval signatures must be obtained before the proposal will be submitted to the funding agency

-Call Director of Proposal Development if you are uncertain how to answer any of the questions on the routing form.
+Call the Office of Research if you are uncertain how to answer any of the questions on the routing form.

 The usual practice is to give your chair and dean a copy of the abstract, budget, and budget justification when they receive the routing form to sign.
 They may ask for the complete proposal if they would like to review it in more detail.